sungnga/instagram-clone-app/README.md

   - If clicking on the avatar post image, it'll redirect to the post page
   - If clicking on the notification user's username, it'll redirect to the user's profile page

+### 16. Animating the progress bar when route changes:
+- We'll be using the package @tanem/react-nprogress to build the progress bar
+- We want to animate the progress bar when our application transitions to another route
+- In src/components/shared/Navbar.js file and in Navbar component:
+  - We already have the the `path` property from history object that tells the path we are on
+  - Use useEffect hook to run the effect function whenever the `path` changes
+  - Create a piece of state called isLoadingPage to keep track of when our page is started loading and when it finished loading.
+Initialize it to true
+  - When a page is first loaded and the component life cycle first mounts, isLoadingPage state is set to true.
+And when the component has mounted and when the loading process is completed, the effect function runs and set the isLoadingPage state to false
+  - It's while the isLoadingPage state is true is when the progress bar is animating
+  - At the top of the return section of the Navbar component, render the `<Progress />` component and pass down the isLoadingPage value to a props called isAnimating
+  - Then down at the bottom of the Navbar page, write a Progress functional component:
+    - It receives isAnimating as props from the Navbar parent component
+    - Use the useNavbarStyles() hook to style the component
+    - The way we're going to show the progress bar is with the help of a package called react-nprogress
+    - Import: `import { useNProgress } from '@tanem/react-nprogress';`
+    - Call the useNProgress() hook and pass in the isAnimating property.
+And what we get back from it are 3 values: animationDuration, isFinished, progress
+    - Use these 3 values to render the progress bar